An Update on COVID-19 From Alpine Lodging Telluride & San Miguel County

 Alpine Lodging Telluride's Updated Policies

-- For stays after June 1: Our normal policies are in effect.
+- Our flexible booking policies are in effect for stays through November 24, 2021.
 Click here for our policies.

 - For further information on the outbreak in Colorado and Governor Jared Polis' updated policies for the state, click here.